Company-of-Candle-Savants/company-of-candle-savants.github.io/_posts/2022-05-16-making_candles.md

 At room temperature, the mineral oil was a clear, colourless liquid mixture of various different hydrocarbons.
 However, we were able to solidify the mixture by adding some paraffin wax into the mixture.
 The long-chain hydrocarbons in paraffin wax have stronger london dispersion forces, allowing it to bind together the shorter hydrocarbons.
 It consists of 70% mineral oil, 25% paraffin wax, and 5% microcrystalline wax.
+The purpose of the microcrystalline wax in candles is to better "hold" any scents that may be added.
+We found that the microcrystalline wax was pliable and much softer than the paraffin wax or the C1 wax, which was harder, and "brittle/crumbly".

 Compared to the C1 candle, which was the hardest, adding in mineral oil made the mixture softer.
 We found that dropping a 33.5g weight made an indenture to a depth of 10 mm, compared to the 1 mm depth when dropped on the C1 mixture.
 We also